awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-iam-policy-examples.md

 To grant permissions for a specific API's stages, simply replace the `restapis/*` portion of the `Resource` specifications by `restapis/restapi_id`, where *restapi\_id* is the identifier of the API of interest\.

-## Block Specified Users from Deleting any API Resources<a name="api-gateway-policy-example-apigateway-blacklist-user-for-delete"></a>
+## Block specified users from deleting any API resources<a name="api-gateway-policy-example-apigateway-blacklist-user-for-delete"></a>

 The following example IAM policy document blocks a specified user from deleting any API resources in API Gateway\.